70 Reasons to Be Thankful This Thanksgiving

 The historical roots of Thanksgiving often get lost in the food and fun, but at its core, the holiday is about the founding of our country.
 One of the benefits of being American: freedom of speech.

 53. Fresh air to breathe

-Between the coronavirus pandemic, massive wildfires, raging storms, and air pollution, our lungs are under constant assault.
+Between the coronavirus pandemic, wildfires, storms and air pollution, we can’t take clean air for granted.
 Every breath in—particularly when you can see blue skies—is something to be thankful for.

 54. Whipped cream

 This classic pie topping is a must-have at Thanksgiving.
 Whoever figured out how to whip cream long enough for it to be fluffy (but not so long that it turns into butter) was brilliant.
 As was the person who decided to dump sugar into the mix.